NATIONAL FISH & WILDLIFE FOUNDATION

 This project was granted $3.2 million.
 The East Rio Arriba SWCD is the only local conservation district proposal in the entire US to be authorized the use of an “Alternative Funding Arrangement.”
 They have had a Partner-leveraged contribution of $13.4 million.
 The East Rio Arriba SWCD also applied to and received from the Water Trust Board a $1 million grant.
 The application parallels the RCPP, and the contract was signed in May 2019.

-NEW MEXICO RESTORATION
+NEW MEXICO RESTORATION INITIATIVE

-Updated September 2021
+Updated September 2023

-The NMACD Restoration Initiative is in its 18th year.
+The NMACD Restoration Initiative is in its 19th year.
 The purpose of the initiative is to address invasive species on range and woodland on private, state, and federals lands in New Mexico.
 NMACD has been coordinating funding from the NRCS-EQIP program and the BLM-Restore New Mexico programs to provide funds to ranchers for addressing invasive brush species.
 Over 170 Coordinated Resource Management Plans (CRMP) have been developed and funded.
-In addition, there have been 62 watershed/landscape scale treatments carried out by 13 Soil and Water Conservation Districts.
+In addition, there have been 78 watershed/landscape scale treatments carried out by 13 Soil and Water Conservation Districts.

 A new agreement with the US Forest Service is the start of coordinated efforts with the Forest Service and ranchers with forest permits.
 The agreement calls for NMACD to work with the Forest Supervisors and District Rangers to develop coordinated plans with ranchers.
-Ranchers can then use the CRMPs to make application for EQIP funds with the NRCS.
+Ranchers can then use the CRMPs to apply for EQIP funds with the NRCS.

 The Regional Conservation Partnership Program (RCPP) was introduced in the 2014 Farm Bill.
 The 2018 Farm Bill made RCPP a standalone program.
 NMACD was approved for $4 million in 2015 for NRCS to fund ranchers for conservation work on their ranches that include Federal Lands.
 NMACD also applied for RCPP funding in 2017 and currently there is $5 million available for NRCS to fund ranchers for conservation work on their ranches that include Federal Lands.